DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 6.md

 ![[graph 3.PNG]]

-From the graph, the value of the slope is calculated to be 0.000014014 F with an uncertainty of
+From the graph, the value of the slope is calculated to be 0.000014014 F with an uncertainty of 1.0419 x 10^-7 F.

-with an uncertainty of 1.0419 x 10^-7.

 ### Procedure